 Mix everything together and there you have your kimchee base.

 You do not have to follow my recipe exactly.
 I tried a lot of different versions before I found what I liked best.
-If you are a huge fan of ginger, add extra.
+Play around with the ingredients until you come up with what you like.
 If you are looking for a very hot kimchi, add more spice.
 It will turn out great no matter what.
+No two batches ever turn out exactly the same.
+I suggest taste testing the kimchi daily so you can see how as it ferments, the taste changes.

 I’ve learned that kimchee makes everything taste better so be adventurous!